Callidice (queen of Thesprotia): Family

-Nothing is known about Callidice's family or lineage, other than she was from the royal family of Thesprotia.
+There is a lot that is missing about the history of Callidice's family or lineage, other than she was from the royal family of Thesprotia.

 Mythology

 In the Telegony, after Odysseus managed to get back home to Ithaca, he sailed away once more along the northern shore until he reached Thesprotia and the kingdom of Callidice, where he offered sacrifice to Poseidon in order to propitiate him as Tiresias had told him.
 The queen warmly welcomed Odysseus and urged him to stay, even offering him her kingdom.
-Atlhough his wife Penelope was still alive and waiting for him in Ithaca, Odysseus nevertheless agreed to marry Callidice.
+Although his wife Penelope was still alive and waiting for him in Ithaca, Odysseus nevertheless agreed to marry Callidice.
 Together, they ruled over Thesprotia for a number of years, during which Callidice bore him a son named Polypoetes.

 At some point, a war broke out between Callidice's people and a neighbouring people, the Bryges.
 In the war that ensued Odysseus led the Thesprotians to victory.
 They were supported by Odysseus' patron goddess Athena, while the Bryges had the help of the war-god Ares, until Apollo intervened to separate the two gods.
 Following the war Callidice and Odysseus reigned over the land for some time until the queen's own death.
 Afterwards, she was succeeded to the throne by their son Polypoetes, as Odysseus decided to return to his wife and son in Ithaca instead of staying to rule Thesprotia.